newazmir/gcp-pubsub-service/README.md

-The purpose of this package is to simplify the interaction with Gcp PubSub and reduce the amount of boilerplate code.
+The purpose of this package is to simplify the interaction with Gcp PubSub and reduce the amount of boilerplate code